jjlee/git-meld-index/README.md

 	* In-progress merges and rebases
 	* Git submodules

-	File moves haven't received much attention either.
 	There are probably other cases which haven't received proper testing also.

 	Code loss is conceivable but unlikely since it only changes the index, not the working tree, and changes in the index are normally present